BlogInsightsProduct Canvas Template: Looking at a big product picture

 Next Generation ICT Ltd (TA Fractional Teams) may receive a small commission if you choose to buy some of these products.

 Hi!
-I'm Kateryna Novozhylova, co-founder & CPO at Fractional Teams.
-I write about product management and agile development practices.
+I'm Kateryna Novozhylova, co-founder at Fractional Teams.
+I write about product management and digital marketing.